In this post we explore the use of science and psychology in logo and branding design, to connect with your audience on an emotional level.

 Gemma is a logo and branding designer at Emotion Brands and enjoys working across strategy and design.
 During her 20 year career she has worked with global brands, such as Davines, Secret Escapes, Wella Professionals and L'Oréal.
 She's constantly evolving her skills and enjoys taking a holistic approach to branding, with a particular interest in sustainability and eco print practices.

-If you're looking for Branding or Design Agencies in Bournemouth get in touch.
+If you're looking for Branding and Marketing Agencies in Bournemouth get in touch.